Why is studying microbe-host relationships essential to understanding and conserving flora and fauna?

 - Keynote: Dr Sarah Knowles, University of Oxford, Of mice and microbes: linking gut microbiome variation to physiology in the wild

-- This Science and Conservation Event is free to attend but registration is required so we can monitor event numbers, Bookings will open on this page shortly.
+- This Science and Conservation Event is free to attend but registration is required so we can monitor event numbers.

 - The event will feature talks from the speakers, followed by a Q&A discussion panel.
 It will run from 6:00pm - 7:30pm, and doors will open at 5:30pm.